A-M-D-R-3-W/llmFunctionDecorator/README.md

     variable2_description="The second variable that will be used to do another awesome thing.", required=["variable1", "variable2"]
 )
+def an_awesome_function(variable1, variable2="A default value for variable2"):
+    # Function body ...
+    return desiredVariable
 ```

 ### 3. Submitting Your Functions to the API